 - What strategies do civilians use to respond to instances of large-scale repression or one-sided violence?
 How do these strategies interact with the local, national, and international dynamics of these violent episodes?

 - Why do some civilian populations undertake collective action in response to mass violence, while others do not?

 Below is a list of published and in-progress works that make up my ongoing research agenda on these topics.
 If you’re working on these issues—as a scholar, policymaker, practitioner, or activist—and are interested in collaborating, please reach out at email@example.com.

-“The Black Freedom Movement and the Politics of the Anti-Genocide Norm in the United States, 1951 – 1967,” forthcoming in Genocide Studies and Prevention
+“The Black Freedom Movement and the Politics of the Anti-Genocide Norm in the United States, 1951 – 1967,” Genocide Studies and Prevention, April 2019 (pdf)

 (with Otto Saki and Lawrence Woocher) “Scenarios of Repression: Preventing Mass Atrocities in Zimbabwe,” US Holocaust Memorial Museum, Washington, DC, November 2016 (pdf)